adityai/puppetApache/README.md

 # puppetApache
-Simple puppet module to install Apache with Puppet.
+Simple puppet module to install Apache web server on CentOs, Ubuntu and RHEL.

 To run the puppet module execute the following command from puppetApache folder.